martinfrances107/adventOfCode2024/README.md

     using fold and in particular reduce().
     Also my nom parser could be rewritten.

-## day 8

-  Frequency planning:
+## Day 8: Frequency planning

-  Makes use of cartesian_product.
+  Makes use of Iterrools::cartesian_product.
   The correct data structure is :-

   ```rust